ryjen/grand-schemes/README.md

 # Grand Schemes

-a list of my project ideas, most obsolete.
+A list of my project ideas, most obsolete.
 Some are golden.

-do not wish to share code because it is either really horrible, or a competitive advantage/ip.
+Do not wish to share because the code is either really horrible, or a competitive advantage/ip.

 # Idiomatic Hello Worlds